-The results of the breast reduction procedure are noticeable immediately after surgery and will continue to improve as swelling and bruising subside.
-Scars will continue to fade with time and can usually be concealed by a bra, bathing suit or low-cut top.
+The results of breast reduction surgery are noticeable immediately after the operation and will continue to improve over time.
+Some swelling and bruising are normal and will gradually subside.
+Scars will continue to fade with time and can usually be concealed by clothing.

 Risks of Breast Reduction